Boston Pedestrian Accident Lawyer

 Who is the right pedestrian accident lawyer to represent you?

 All lawyers are not the same.
 Some are in it strictly for the money.
 Others, like us, put their clients first.
 Some lawyers don’t have much experience with pedestrian accidents.

 We have more than 50 years of specific auto accident experience with every major insurance company in New England.
 We also have a consistent track record of achieving results for our clients, demonstrated in our Achievements section.

 We know the insurance adjusters who settle the pedestrian accident claims as well as the legal counsel they employ in litigation; we talk to them every day.
 As a result, we’ve developed strong relationships that help us obtain better offers than most other law firms.

 We also enjoy a reputation within the insurance and legal industry for our tenacity in fighting for our clients.
 The insurance companies know we will litigate to trial any matter that doesn’t receive the best settlement offer.
 And since our legal team never gives in to pressure from the other side, we’re often able to resolve claims faster and with superior results.
 This benefits you, the victim.

-Choose an experienced pedestrian accident attorney to evaluate your claim and maximize its value.
+Choose an experienced Boston pedestrian accident lawyer to evaluate your claim and maximize its value.